SI & Tutoring Programs, Faculty Information

 How do I request Supplemental Instruction for my classes?

 Download and complete the , then submit it to Susan Fintland or Sean Dominguez.
 You may also have the option to complete an online application form.
-The deadline to submit the application for Spring 2018 is Friday, December 8.
+The deadline to submit the application for Fall 2018 is Friday, June 22nd.
 Even if you have received SI in the past, we need to have an official application on record for each term.
 If your course is accepted and this is your first time receiving SI, you will be asked to have a brief orientation with the SI Program Coordinator.

 How do we choose who receives SI?